YangHuaWSY/LBM-PSM-DEM-Extension/README.md

 Simply copy the code from src-PSM in this repository into LBDEM-coupling/src, and copy the code from src-DEM into LIGGGHTS/src.
 It should be noted that after modifying LIGGGHTS/src, the constitutive codes must be added to the Makefile.lib file, and liggghts must be recompiled.
 ## Reference
-Wang, S. Y., Hou, P., Liu, Q. S., Sang, G. J., Liang, X., Dou, F. K., & Gao, F. (2025).
+Wang, S., Hou, P., Liu, Q., Sang, G., Liang, X., Dou, F., et al. (2025).
 Microparticle transport and clogging mechanisms in 3D complex rock fractures based on coupled lattice Boltzmann and discrete element method simulations.
-International Journal of Rock Mechanics and Mining Sciences, 195, 106259.
-[Software].
-Github. https://doi.org/10.1016/j.ijrmms.2025.106259
+International Journal of Rock Mechanics and Mining Sciences, 195, 106259. https://doi.org/10.1016/j.ijrmms.2025.106259
+Wang, S., Hou, P., Wu, Z., Liu, Q., Sang, G., Rabatuly, M., et al. (2026).
+Mechanisms of suspended microparticle clogging in constricted channels: Insights from a lattice Boltzmann‐discrete element simulation.
+Water Resources Research, 62, e2025WR042425. https://doi.org/10.1029/2025WR042425